-The accounting policies set out on pages 17 to 26 have been applied consistently to all periods presented in these financial statements.
+The accounting policies set out on pages 17 to 26 have been assessed and deemed to be material and applied consistently to all periods presented in these financial statements.

-2023 R MILLION 2022 R MILLION
+2024 R MILLION 2023 R MILLION

-INCOME TAX EXPENSE
+NCOME TAX EXPENSE

-The standard rate of corporation tax for the year is: 27% 28%
+he standard rate of corporation tax for the year is: 27% 27%

-Profit before income tax 597 1 539
+Profit before income tax 1 800 597

-Tax on profit -
+āx on profit - -

 Effective tax rate 0% 0%

 The tax charge for the year is different to the standard rate as detailed below:

-Tax on profit before tax, at SA rate of 27% (2022: 28%) 161 431
+ax on profit before tax, at SA rate of 27% (2023: 27%) 486 161

-Non-deductible expenses 4 3
+Non-deductible expenses 4 4

-Tax exempt revenues (165) (434)
+ax exempt revenues (490) (165)

-Total income tax expense for the year -
+fotal income tax expense for the year

-INVESTMENT IN GROUP COMPANIES
+c INVESTMENT IN GROUP COMPANIES

 Investment in subsidiaries

-Balance at beginning of year 10 508 17 525
+Balance at beginning of year 10 837 10 508

-Revaluation adjustment 329 (7 017)
+Revaluation adjustment 2828 329

-Balance at end of year 10 837 10 508
+Balance at end of year 13 665 10 837

-The fair value of the investment in subsidiaries is classified as a Level 2 instrument and elected to measure as fair value through OCI.
+The fair value of the investment in subsidiaries is classified as a Level 2 instrument and elected to measure as fair value through other comprehensive income.
 The investment in subsidiaries is valued using the Coronation Fund Managers Limited share price as a proxy.
-Refer to note 25 of the consolidated financial statements for the full list of subsidiaries.
+Refer to note 25 to the consolidated financial statements for the full list of subsidiaries.